jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Add IP Range for Usage in policies

 Add Corporate IP Range for Usage in policies/Override False positives.
+If using "Impossible travel" anomaly detection [both sides of the travel need to be in the corporate range to suppress the alert](https://learn.microsoft.com/en-us/defender-cloud-apps/anomaly-detection-policy#impossible-travel).

 Settings > Cloud Apps > IP Address ranges